 - Bouillon chicken paste (I added mild curry paste too)

 - Noodles (you can use any type you want)

 - Thinly sliced vegetables

 - Fresh flavor enhancers like cilantro and parsley are optional

 Can you use bouillon powder or cubes in place of the paste?
 You can, but the broth will have a gritty texture to it.
 Bouillon chicken paste dissolves better in hot water which is why I chose it.
 I have mild curry paste hanging out in my refrigerator too so I plopped 1/2 a teaspoon into my soup.
 The soup won’t taste like curry yet it gives the broth a fuller, richer flavor.
 I used 1 1/2 teaspoons of bouillon and 1/2 teaspoon of curry paste per soup.
 I felt 2 teaspoons per soup was the perfect ratio, 3 being too salty.

 The recipe is highly adaptable so have fun playing around with different flavored pastes and vegetables!
 The DIY Instant Soup recipe below makes 10 individual soups – 1 for both me and Kieran Monday thru Friday.
-You’ll want to use more or less ingredients depending on how many soups you’re making.
-You can additionally use more or less ingredients depending on how hardy you want your soup.
-The ingredients I list in the recipe below are the prefect hardiness for 10 soups.
+You’ll want to use more or fewer ingredients depending on how many soups you’re making.
+You can additionally use more or fewer ingredients depending on how hardy you want your soup.
+The ingredients I list in the recipe below are the perfect hardiness for 10 soups.